mspath/aoc2022/README.md

 deal with a group of monkeys who are playing with your items.
 The first puzzle this year, where it's essential to find out what you don't need to worry about.

+### Day 12 Hill Climbing Algorithm

+help the elves finding the shortest path.
+My solution is not very idiomatic, but I like it as a poor man's breath first search which delegates some logic towards the data class.

 ---

 ## Links